pietro-sillano/COUGHvid/README.md

 The World Health Organization (WHO) has reported that 67.7% of COVID-19 patients exhibit a “dry cough,” which may be audibly different from coughs caused by other pathologies.
 Such cough sounds analysis has proven successful in diagnosing respiratory conditions like pertussis, asthma, and pneumonia.
-We employ the COUGHVID database [1], which is an extensive dataset of COVID-19  cough sounds from around the world, partially validated by expert pulmonologists.
+I employ the COUGHVID database [1], which is an extensive dataset of COVID-19  cough sounds from around the world, partially validated by expert pulmonologists.

 # Future Work
 TO-DO